QuadSpinner/Gaea-Docs/source/Guide/1-Interface/0-Getting-around.md

 ![](/images/ui/Intro-Viewports.webp){.w-100}

 The viewports help you visualize your terrain components as you build the graph.
 There are two viewports, the 3D viewport, and the 2D viewport.
-The 2D viewport also doubles as an editor surface when using nodes such as @Draw, @Islands, @Mask, etc.
+The 2D viewport also doubles as an editor surface when using nodes such as @Draw, @Island, @Mask, etc.

 A viewport toolbar gives you access to all the options for both the viewports and the lighting for the terrain.